andypaul65/MVP/docs/subprojects/subproject-architecture.md

 For server-side development, the backend can be run in isolation via `mvn spring-boot:run` for testing endpoints without the client.
 This enables independent server development while maintaining the same API contract expectations.
 When ready for integration testing, start the Spring Boot server on localhost:8080.

 ## Iterative Committable Stages:
-Structure development into discrete, testable stages (e.g., skeleton setup, core components, integrations).
+Structure development into discrete, testable stages with a backend-first approach (e.g., backend skeleton, services, endpoints, then client components, integrations).
 Each stage must include:

 1. **Design spec updates** if needed
 2. **Code generation/review** with inline comments